Contractor 16 Hour Exam Prep Course | Oregon

 Fully Narrated Online Course

 Sample quizzes and integrated slides are included throughout.
-This exam preparation course is for Commercial General Contractors and is accepted in AL, AR, GA, LA, MS, NV, NC, OR, SC, TN, UT, US Virgin Islands, VA, and WV.
+This exam preparation course is for Commercial General Contractors and is accepted in AL, AR, AZ, GA, LA, MS, NV, NC, OR, SC, TN, UT, US Virgin Islands, VA, and WV.
 You may also need to take each states’ specific business/law/project management exam in addition to the NASCLA exam.
 You are allowed to bring 21 reference books into the exam with you.
 We highly recommend you purchase all of the allowed books.
 We provide a limited number of books at the price we are able.
 Click here to view our available books.

 Oregon NASCLA Contractors Guide to Business, Law and Project Management 2nd EditionThis book by the National Association of State Contractors Licensing Agencies (NASCLA) is required by the CCB as a Prelicensure reference and is helpful in studying for the Oregon Exam.